playfulprogramming/playfulprogramming/content/blog/bevy-entity-component-system/index.md

 ---
 {
-	title: "Entity Component Systems: How to Improve Your Code Quality",
+	title: "Entity Component System: The Perfect Solution to Reusable Code",
-	description: "",
+	description: "The ECS pattern is used by many game engines to create stateless, reusable game logic.
+But how does it work?",
 	published: '2023-09-13',
 	authors: ['fennifith'],
 	tags: ['rust', 'computer science', 'opinion'],